-You can dream the future.
+You can dream about the future.
 You can prepare for it and practice for it, but your life is lived in the present.
 Make that the best possible present and you will create the future you want.

 10. Believe in something beyond yourself.

 Realistic people know that they are not perfect.
 We all make mistakes.
 The more you do the more errors you will make.
-Be kind and gently with yourself.
+Be kind and gentle with yourself.
 Do not expect yourself to be perfect.